 The present lighthouse has black-and-white bands and looks oddly futuristic, almost space age amidst all the paraphernalia of nets and crab pots.
 The original black lighthouse is a historic listed building and more classically curved.

 You can visit this 115-year-old tower and climb to the light chamber for breathtaking views east along the Kent coast or west towards Hastings.
-With binoculars you can also watch the Channel shipping ploughing remorselessly to and from the Dover Strait.
+With a decent pair of marine binoculars you can also watch the Channel shipping ploughing remorselessly to and from the Dover Strait.
 The Dungeness elephants in the room – the ‘A’ and ‘B’ power stations – simply look chilling.
 Inland, much of the headland is a nature reserve.